Potential corrosion on external ports and pins

 Content added or updated 2 Oct 2020:

-The Mesa 3 Windows model has a hardware mechanism that allows power to be turned off and on to the docking pins to help prevent potential accelerated corrosion.
+The Mesa 3 Windows model has an electrical circuit that allows power to be turned off and on to the docking pins to help prevent potential accelerated corrosion.
 The USB and HDMI docking pins are always powered whenever the Mesa 3 is docked.
 These options only control if the pins remain powered when the Mesa 3 is not docked.
 The default is USB pins are always powered.
 This is to allow the Mesa attachable keyboard to function.
 The default is HDMI pins are only powered when docked.
 This utility will be located on the Mesa 3 under C:\Program Files\Juniper Systems\M3AppDock.exe

 Content added or updated 3 Feb 2020: